Air of Authority - A History of RAF Organisation

 Birmingham

-Formed 3 May 1941 at Castle Bromwich within No 54 Group as Birmingham UAS, its aircraft establishment was transferred to No 14 EFTS on 14 December 1945 and disbanded January 1946.
+Formed 3 May 1941 at Castle Bromwich within No 54 Group as Birmingham UAS, parented by No 5 Balloon Centre.
+Control of all UASs was transferred from No 54 Group to the Air Ministry (Directorate of Pre-Entry Training) on 1 January 1942.
+It initially only provided ground training up to ITW standard, but was later acquired some aircraft, which were transferred to No 14 EFTS on 14 December 1945 and it disbanded January 1946.
 It reformed at Castle Bromwich in October 1946 under the control of 63 Group. renamed University of Birmingham Air Squadron on 15 October 1951, it moved to Shawbury and No 64 Group on 24 March 1958 and was transferred to No 25 Group on 12 January 1959.
 Moving to Cosford in 1978 pending runway resurfacing at Shawbury, the unit has not yet returned and remains at Cosford having taken over No 8 AEF on 31 March 1996.

 Aircraft used: - Tiger Moth T Mk 2, Prentice T Mk 1, Oxford, Chipmunk T Mk 10, Bulldog T Mk 1, Grob Tutor T Mk 1